Lazer Z1 Mips Helmet Review

 Lazer also makes a rear light that slots nicely into one of the vents at the back of the helmet, this is a nice safety feature if your riding at night or in low visibility conditions.

 The Lazer doesn’t have many issues, but if I was going to be picky I would say that in winter if it gets really cold where you are riding you may need a cycling hat of something to keep your head a bit warmer.
-Like I said before though this issue is solvable by purchasing the aeroshell.
+Like I said before though this issue is solvable by purchasing the aeroshell for enhanced aerodynamics.

 This brings me to my next issue which is that the helmet isn’t overly aero which isn’t what this helmet is made for, but again this can be solved by buying the add on the aeroshell.
 Those things aren’t really issues but are good to keep in mind if you are interested in buying one of these helmets.